Semper Synagogue: Interior

-While the exterior was Romanesque, its interior featured the richly ornamented style that was to become the hallmark of Moorish Revival architecture.
+While the exterior was Romanesque Revival, its interior featured the richly ornamented style that was to become the hallmark of Moorish Revival architecture.
 The elaborate Arabic-style interior had a two-tiered balcony supported by columns copied from the Alhambra.
 The arches and balcony fronts were richly worked with intricate polychrome foliate and lattice designs in the Moorish style.
 According to Harry Frances Mallgrave, most of the ornaments "were painted on the plaster surfaces in imitation of more costly materials."